dataiku-research/performance_prediction_under_shift/README.md

 ## Results

 Use the notebook [Performance Prediction Under Dataset Shift.ipynb](https://github.com/dataiku-research/performance_prediction_under_shift/blob/main/Performance%20Prediction%20Under%20Dataset%20Shift.ipynb) to load the results and generate the tables in the paper.

+Use the notebook [Performance Prediction With Confidence Interval.ipynb](https://github.com/dataiku-research/performance_prediction_under_shift/blob/main/Performance%20Prediction%20With%20Confidence%20Interval.ipynb) to generate confidence intervals for performance predictions with the method proposed in the paper.

 ### MAE of Accuracy Prediction on Unseen Perturbations